-A simple way that food manufacturers can accomplish this — while also lowering their ingredient costs — is by using whey protein concentrate.
+A simple way that food manufacturers can accomplish this — while also improving quality and optimizing ingredient costs — is by using whey protein concentrate.
 We’re not talking about whey protein isolate (WPI) or protein supplements used for strength training and bodybuilders.
-Instead, we’re referring to the type that’s used in everyday food applications including soups, sauces, dressings, baked goods, frozen desserts and myriad other products.
+Instead, we’re referring to the type that’s used in everyday food applications including soups, sauces, dressings and myriad other creamy products.

 What many food formulators haven’t understood, however, are the major differences between functional whey protein and its commodity counterparts.
 Here, we’ll help clear things up.